wowica/xogmios/README.md

 [Docs](https://hexdocs.pm/xogmios/)

-An Elixir client for [Ogmios](https://github.com/CardanoSolutions/ogmios).
+Xogmios is an Elixir client for the Cardano blockchain.
+You can use it to perform queries, stream blocks as they become available and submit transactions to the network.

+It connects to a Cardano node through [Ogmios](https://github.com/CardanoSolutions/ogmios).

 > Ogmios is a lightweight bridge interface for a Cardano node.
 It offers a WebSockets API that enables local clients to speak Ouroboros' mini-protocols via JSON/RPC. - https://ogmios.dev/